 Currently, this service is only being provided to permanent residents of Dare County, ages 10 and older.

-Individuals with insurance will not incur any out of pocket cost as the COVID-19 test is completely covered, no deductible and no co-pays.
+This is not a free event, however, individuals with insurance will not incur any out of pocket cost as the COVID-19 test is completely covered, no deductible and no co-pays.
 All insurances cover the COVID-19 diagnostic test, including Medicaid and Medicare.
-Participants are required to bring a government-issued identification card and insurance card.
-Mako Medical Laboratories will work with anyone who is uninsured to assist with the cost of testing.
-More information will be provided to those without insurance when they call to register for an appointment.
+Mako Medical Laboratories will utilize the COVID-19 Relief Fund to cover costs of diagnostic testing for individuals who are uninsured.
+Mako Medical Laboratories will work with individuals without insurance who are seeking antibody testing.
+More information will be provided when those individuals call to register for an appointment.

 Results are expected to be returned within 72 hours.